Louis C.K.: 2018–2023: return to stand-up comedy

 On December 31, 2018, an audience member secretly recorded C.K. working out new material and posted it online, which drew media controversy.
-Included in his set were jokes about school shootings, which drew condemnation from Parkland survivors and a divided reaction from fellow comedians.
+Included in his set were jokes about school shootings, which drew a divided reaction from fellow comedians.
 Ricky Gervais defended C.K.'s jokes, saying "[C.K.'s] got nothing against those [Parkland] kids.
 It was him pretending to be angry for comedy."
 In October 2019, C.K. announced in an email to subscribers of his website an international tour of his new material.
-Following the leak of his new material in December 2018, his future shows would require audience members to lock cell phones and other devices in Yondr cases, which has become the norm, with comedians Dave Chappelle, John Mulaney, and Aziz Ansari using them as well.
-Canadian comedian Mark Breslin and owner of Canadian comedy club chain Yuk Yuk's defended his decision to book C.K. again in Toronto, citing sold out tickets for five shows and a lack of controversy.
+Following the leak of his new material in December 2018, his future shows would require audience members to lock cell phones and other devices in Yondr pouches, which has become the norm, with comedians Dave Chappelle, John Mulaney, and Aziz Ansari using them as well.
+Canadian comedian Mark Breslin, owner of Canadian comedy club chain Yuk Yuk's, defended his decision to book C.K. again in Toronto, citing sold out tickets for five shows and a lack of controversy.

 In January 2020, C.K. performed an unannounced set, receiving a standing ovation for the eighth annual benefit show for late comedian Patrice O'Neal, a yearly benefit of which comedian Bill Burr is the organizer.
 Beginning in March 2020, most of C.K.'s shows were canceled due to the COVID-19 pandemic in the United States.
 On April 4, 2020, C.K. self-released a new stand-up special entitled Sincerely Louis CK through his website without advance notice.
-In the credits, C.K. thanked various people, including comedians Dave Chappelle, Chris Rock, Bill Burr, Norm Macdonald and Joe Rogan, and his girlfriend Blanche Gardin, and dedicated the special to his mother, who died in 2019.
 The special drew a divided response from audiences, including fellow comedian Amy Schumer, who said, "I laughed at a lot of it.
 But it's hard to not think of what he has done, what he has and hasn't learned, but I definitely laughed."